 Sport specific information

-In 2012 he was adopted by the players of US college American football team Notre Dame Fighting Irish as he was having treatment for osteosarcoma [bone cancer].
+In 2012 he was adopted by the American football team of the University of Notre Dame as he was having treatment for osteosarcoma [bone cancer].
 He would attend matches, spend time with the team and travelled with them to the national championship match in Miami, FL, United States of America. (wndu.com, 23 Sep 2013)